 I use my experience as a lawyer to bring practical legal skills into the classroom so that students can see how the law operates in the ‘real world’.

 Before becoming the Head of Undergraduate Business Courses I was the Undergraduate Law Programmes Course Director.
+I am currently the Deputy Dean of the Faculty of Business and Law.

 My research interests reflect my professional background and I have given conference papers and published on clinical legal education and the scholarship of teaching.
 As part of my PhD studies I have used activity theory to define and understand academic research and teaching activities and the ways in which these interact.